Indrapurnomo29/Investree-IndraPurnomo/README.md

         Thread.sleep(2000);
     }
 ```
-This is step user entered Username, Password, and Click Login
+This is step user entered Username, Password, and Click Login:

 ```java